AlbertOh90/embedPDF/README.md

 ## Note

 Once you create embeddings with the create_embeds.py script, you won't have to repeat this unless you change the PDFs in your collection.
 This helps save on API costs.
-When starting the Streamlit chat, just point to the directory of the PDFs you want.
-This way, you can interact with specific documents without redoing the embeddings or looking through everything.
+When starting the Streamlit chat, just point to the directory of the embedding directory you want.
+You can also change the embedding directory in the middle of the chat.

 ## Chat Functionality